 Much of the buildings are gone, but visitors today can still find evidence of the town and also of the Masonic Cemetery.
 Headstones are scattered among the undeveloped landscape, providing a historic element to this beautiful part of Summit County.
 Hiking and exploring are main activities, along with motorized recreation on established routes through Parkville.
 In the winter, you might see people dog-sledding and cross-country skiing.

-The 39-acre Willow Creek Open Space includes the confluence of three forks of Willow Creek and abuts the National Forest between the Ruby Ranch and Willow Creek Highlands subdivisions, just north of Silverthorne.
-Willow Creek Open Space was acquired in 1999 by the Summit County Open Space Program to protect the undeveloped buffer between subdivisions, provide an extension of National Forest Lands, protect unique wetland resources, and provide trail-based recreation.
+The 39-acre Willow Creek Open Space includes the confluence of three forks of Willow Creek and abuts the National Forest lands between the Ruby Ranch and Willow Creek Highlands subdivisions, just north of the Town of Silverthorne.
+Willow Creek Open Space was acquired by Open Space and Trails to protect scenic views, create a natural buffer between subdivisions, provide access to National Forest lands via trail based recreation, and protect unique wetland resources and wildlife habitat.

-The lush wetlands and forested areas of the Willow Creek Open Space are rich in diverse flora and fauna.
+The lush wetlands, meadows and forested areas of the Willow Creek Open Space are rich in diverse flora and fauna.
 Deer, elk, beaver and fox call this home, and wildflowers of every description present a kaleidoscope of color from spring through fall.

 Summit County residents traveling along Route 6 may appreciate the undeveloped nature of the land on the eastern side of the highway extending from outside of Dillon to Keystone.
 Summit County Open Space and Trails has helped to protect this viewshed through the acquisition and management of the 97-acre Tenderfoot Meadows Open Space.

 The meadows are frequently visited by residents of the surrounding neighborhoods.
 Hiking is permitted on the meadow trails, which can be accessed via the Recpath or a parking area off Highway 6.
-The Open Space Department is managing this property to maintain and promote the natural appearance of its sage meadows.
+Open Space and Trails manages this property to maintain and promote the natural appearance of its sage meadows.